FTG pilots it’s Lifeskills programme for the Department of Correctional Services at Pollsmore Prison subsequently implemented in prisons country wide.

 FTG establishes itself as a leader in the field of Employee Engagement with a number of clients in SA and Africa embarking on large scale / organisation wide interventions.
 In Africa: Commercial Bank of Africa (CBA), Nile Breweries, TFG Africa and Distell Africa.
 In SA: CCBSA, African Rainbow Minerals Assmang, APL Cartons, Deli Spices and Rotolabel.

-Commercial Bank of Africa (CBA) continue their journey with FTG by implementing our Coaching programme Helping People Grow.
-Still in Africa, Nile Breweries embark on an engagement journey and Kantar Consumer Insights implement Leading Change and we develop a 4 hour Fit 4 Change workshop for their staff, and Britam chooses Soar! to develop their leaders.
-In SA, we develop an 8-month blended learning journey – Ignite! for Haw & Inglis’ young Millennial leaders.
-Premier rolls out WorkQ® & LeadQ® and House of Monatic implements our 2-day LifeQ programme, aimed at growing Psychological Capital (Psycap).
+In Africa, Nile Breweries embark on an engagement journey and Kantar Consumer Insights implement Leading Change and we develop a 4-hour Fit 4 Change workshop for their staff.
+In SA, we develop an 8-month blended learning journey – Ignite! for Haw & Inglis’ young Millennial leaders and Premier rolls out WorkQ® and LeadQ®.

 Vector Logistics and Imperial Fast ‘n Fresh choose FTG as their Employee Engagement partner.
 Free To Grow becomes a Black Owned Business with a 51.32% black shareholding.